 If someone living in Wiltshire/BaNES makes an enquiry on behalf of someone living outside of the catchment area, then we may be limited in the information we can give, depending on the exact nature of the advice needed.

-We are unable to provide any equipment for free, and only have a limited selection of items in our shop.
+We are unable to provide any equipment, and only have a limited selection of items in our shop.
 After your appointment we will give you all the information needed to purchase the equipment yourself, including specific measurements and a list of stockists.
-If you are looking to have equipment provided for you, this would be done by Adult Social Care (if eligible).
+If you are eligible to have equipment provided for you, please contact Adult Social Care.
 Wiltshire – 0300 456 0111, BaNES – 01225 396000.

-Please click here to see a list of other local organisations offering benefits advice.
-If you phone the number on your paperwork you may be granted an extension of the due date, which might allow enough time for an appointment to become available, either at the ILC or one of the other organisations.
+Unfortunately this is no longer a service we are able to offer.
+Please click here to see a list of other local organisations who may be able to help.
+If you phone the number on your paperwork you may be granted an extension of the due date, which may allow you more time to arrange an appointment with one of the other organisations.